neo-mashiro/MRI/lab_final/README.md

 - [x] During normalization, the `divide by zero` exception must be handled since we expect to have many zeros in the array.
 After prediction, the predicted values must be de-normalized to the original feature space.
 - [x] Large values of `n_voxel` and `n_unit` would immediately lead the model to underfit.
 - [x] During voxel selection, we need to compute correlations between a `(1200, n_voxel)` matrix and a `(1200, 1)` array, this is the most expensive computation in this project.
 In the authors' original implementation, this is done by calling `np.corrcoef()` under the hood which computes a large covariance matrix and then return values on a corner of the diagonal, but the memory usage can easily explode because `n_voxel` is usually between 200,000 ~ 800,000.
 I tested the function on my laptop (CPU only Ubuntu 16.04) as well as in Google Colab (GPU enabled + 12.5 GB RAM), in both cases the session crashed and errored out with `MemoryError: Unable to allocate array with shape ...`, so the kernel was running out of RAM.
 I finally managed to work around this by using a different approach found on [stackoverflow](https://stackoverflow.com/questions/42677677/python3-computationally-efficient-correlation-between-matrix-and-array) and opened an issue in the author's repository.
-- [x] The computed correlations array contains many NaNs since there are many zeros in the data, by default, Numpy considers NaN to be the largest number so that sorting the array by correlation contributions would mess it up.
+- [x] The computed correlations array contains many NaNs since there are many zeros in the data, by default, `numpy` considers NaN to be the largest number so that sorting the array by correlation contributions would mess it up.
 We must use `np.isnan()` to check NaNs and mark them as 0.

 <details>
 <summary>View code</summary>